zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 **A freemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**

 Increase your website's SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
-ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a rel="friend" href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
+ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.

 **Ready for a quick DEMO? <a href="https://addendio.com/try-plugin/?slug=shortpixel-image-optimiser" target="_blank">Test here.</a>**

 This plugin uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
-It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like NextGEN or added directly via FTP!
+It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

 Both lossy and lossless image compression is available for the most common image types (JPG, PNG, GIF and WebP) plus PDF files.
 We also offer **glossy** JPEG compression which is a very high quality lossy optimization algorithm.
 Specially designed for photographers!
 Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank and more visitors.

-Make an instant <a rel="friend" href="http://shortpixel.com/image-compression-test" target="_blank">image compression test</a> on your site or <a rel="friend" href="http://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to make sure they are to your liking.
+Make an instant <a href="http://shortpixel.com/image-compression-test" target="_blank">image compression test</a> on your site or <a href="http://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to make sure they are to your liking.

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**